Giorgoskaraliolios/segmentIQ/customer-segmentation-brief.md

 Our AI-powered ROI scoring tells you which customer segments deserve your attention right now, saving you weeks of analysis."

 **About Page:**
-"We built Segment Explorer because marketers deserve better than spreadsheets and gut feelings.
+"We built SegmentIQ because marketers deserve better than spreadsheets and gut feelings.
 Our mission is to make enterprise-grade customer analytics accessible to every growth team."

 ## Technical Implementation Details